geoadmin/doc-tech/docs/identify-features.md

 ## Examples: Reverse Geocoding

-The service identify can be used for Reverse Geocoding operations.
+The `identify` endpoint can be used for reverse geocoding operations.

 Perform an identify request to find the districts intersecting a given envelope geometry (no buffer):